Solitaire: Individual game names

-The earliest English and American sources tended to use the definite article before the names of games e.g. "The Beleaguered Castle", "The Clock", "The Gathering of the Clans", "The House on the Hill", etc. The word "Patience" or, in American sources, "Solitaire" was also often appended to names e.g. "The Baroness Patience", "Czarina Patience", "Gateway Solitaire", "Missing Link Solitaire", etc. These tendencies have largely been dropped in modern sources, especially where books are aimed at a worldwide market.
-However, in a few instances they are sometimes retained, for example, where the name is an adjective e.g. "The Blind Patience" or the definite article seems more evocative or meaningful e.g. "The Plot".
-American sources sometimes change the names of games where the title has a European theme e.g. "British Constitution" is just "Constitution" and "Duchess of Luynes" is "Grand Duchess".
+The earliest English and American sources tended to use the definite article before the names of games e.g. "The Beleaguered Castle", "The Clock", "The Gathering of the Clans", "The House on the Hill", etc. The word "solitaire" or "patience" was also often appended to names, e.g. "The Baroness Patience", "Czarina Patience", "Gateway Solitaire", "Missing Link Solitaire", etc. These tendencies have largely been dropped in modern sources, especially where books are aimed at a worldwide market.
+However, in a few instances they are sometimes retained, for example, where the name is an adjective, e.g. "The Blind Patience"; or the definite article seems more evocative or meaningful, e.g. "The Plot".
+American sources sometimes change the names of games where the title has a European theme; for example, "British Constitution" is referred to as simply "Constitution", and "Duchess of Luynes" is referred to as "Grand Duchess".
 (Note: See e.g. Parlett (1979) and Morehead & Mott-Smith (2011).)